justinrgarrard/world-of-naevis.net/docs/more/archetypes/index.md

 ##### Example: War Domain

-> _Clerics of the War domain draw their power from qi, gradually accumulating power through training and meditation.
+> _Clerics of the War domain draw their power from qi, gradually accumulating energy through training and meditation.
 Their tradition stems from the Elven Empire and places great importance on demonstrating skill through combat._
 >
 > Note that the spells for this archetype have been changed to their nearest Basic Rules equivalents.